Tyler799/Mechwarrior3Guide/Guide.md

 **Method 1: (Recommended)**

-1: Download the ISO for Mechwarrior 3 [here](http://www.myabandonware.com/game/mechwarrior-3-7pg#download) and the vrsion 1.2 patch.
+1: Download the ISO for Mechwarrior 3 [here](http://www.myabandonware.com/game/mechwarrior-3-7pg#download) and the version 1.2 patch.

 2: Open the ISO, and run "Autorun.exe".
 This is the installer for Mechwarrior 3.
 Chose a location you want it to be installed to.
 As for options, I recommend: